 No-load shares.
-Altogether, 94 percent of 401(k) plan mutual fund assets were invested in no-load shares at year-end 2019 (Figure 5).34 Retail no-load shares held 41 percent of total 401(k) mutual fund assets, and institutional no-load shares held 52 percent.
-Over the past decade, institutional no-load shares have grown as a segment of 401(k) mutual fund assets, while the roles of retail no-load shares and load shares have fallen.
+Altogether, 94 percent of 401(k) plan mutual fund assets were invested in no-load shares at year-end 2020 (Figure 5).
+Retail no-load shares held 42 percent of total 401(k) mutual fund assets, and institutional no-load shares held 52 percent.
+Over the past decade, institutional no-load shares have grown as a segment of 401(k) mutual fund assets, while retail no-load shares and load shares have declined.

 Load shares.
-Load shares accounted for the remainder of 401(k) mutual fund assets at year-end 2019 (Figure 5).
-Four percent of 401(k) mutual fund investments were held through front-end load shares.35 Most funds waive front-end loads for retirement plans, so 401(k) plan participants generally are not charged a front-end load on shares purchased through their plans.36 The remaining 3 percent of 401(k) mutual fund assets were invested in back-end load share classes,37 level load share classes,38 other load share classes,39 and load share classes that cannot be classified.
+Load shares accounted for the remainder of 401(k) mutual fund assets at year-end 2020 (Figure 5).
+Three percent of 401(k) mutual fund investments were held through front-end load shares.
+Most funds waive front-end loads for retirement plans, so 401(k) plan participants generally are not charged a front-end load on shares purchased through their plans.
+The remaining 3 percent of 401(k) mutual fund assets were invested in back-end load share classes, level load share classes, other load share classes, and load share classes that cannot be classified.

-Over the past decade and a half, some mutual fund companies have created fund shares specifically for sale in the retirement market.
+Over the past two decades, some mutual fund companies have created fund shares specifically for sale in the retirement market.
 These "retirement share classes," or "R" shares, include no-load and load structures and are sold predominantly to employer-sponsored retirement plans.
-At year-end 2019, "R" shares were 18 percent of long-term mutual fund assets held in 401(k) plans (see Figures A2 and A3 in the appendix).
+At year-end 2020, "R" shares were 19 percent of long-term mutual fund assets held in 401(k) plans (see Figures A2 and A3 in the appendix).